-It is also our first glimpse of what the new Continental will look like inside, and as expected it has borrowed much of its switchgear from the Bentayga, including the gearlever and steering wheel.
+Earlier sightings of the Continental revealed its interior and suggested it has borrowed much of its switchgear from the Bentayga, including the gearlever and steering wheel.

-The infotainment system is likely to have the same as the 8.0in screen in Bentley’s SUV, although unlike the outgoing Continental it will be positioned higher up the dashboard, with the air vents and Breitling clock placed lower down.
+The infotainment system is likely to have the 8.0in screen in Bentley’s SUV - although, unlike the outgoing Continental, it will be positioned higher up the dashboard, with the air vents and Breitling clock placed lower down.

 The Continental range will be significantly lighter than the outgoing model, Bentley boss Wolfgang Dürheimer has said.

-This change is part of a weight reduction effort that should drop the car’s weight substantially below the 2375kg of today’s GT.
+The change is part of a weight reduction effort that should drop the car substantially below the 2375kg of today’s GT.
 However, it will not fall below two tonnes, Dürheimer said.

 Talking about the advantages of Bentley being part of the new Sports and Luxury Group at Volkswagen, Dürheimer said the VW Group test drives that take place in Namibia will now be split among the new groups and involve fewer cars.
 More can be achieved this way, he said.